lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > life counters remaining, so he is burned.
 Cohn has 2 damage to deal with and
 > doesn't prevent any, so he burns 2 blood to heal the damage, leaving him with
 > 3 blood.

+Ⓡ If a strike has additional effects like a press (e.g., `Thrown Sewer Lid`, `Kraken's Kiss`, `Wind Dance`), and that strike is canceled (e.g., with `Primal Instincts` or with `The Jones`), then the rest of the effect is also canceled.

 #### 6.4.6.
 Damage Resolution